 One-a-Day...for the Heart: Fully God, Fully Man

 It happened first in Jesus, when He, being the Son of God, was born on earth as a human being.
-He took on a body of flesh like ours, needing food, water, sleep, oxygen, etc. to function for the thirty-three years He was here.
-He did not, however, take on the sin nature we are born with.
-Deity combined with humanity in our Savior, and the dunamis (from which the word “dynamite” is derived) creative power of God filled this amazing human being known as Jesus Christ.
+He took on a body of flesh like ours, needing food, water, sleep, oxygen, etc., to function for the thirty-three years He was here.
+He did not take on the sinful nature we are born with.
+Deity combined with humanity in our Savior, and the dunamis (from which the word "dynamite" is derived) creative power of God filled this amazing human being known as Jesus Christ.

 In Jesus Christ, divine authority and human frailty met, and there were no limitations on what could be accomplished in that supernatural-yet-natural combination.
-At the wedding in Cana, for example, where Jesus performed His first recorded miracle, a very human need arose—one that could have caused great embarrassment to the host of this festive celebration.
-Someone miscalculated the amount of wine the guests would consume (easily a human error), and Jesus, fully man, understood the problem when His mother brought it to His attention and asked Him to “fix it”.
-He “fixed it” all right—by turning pots of water into wine!
-And it wasn’t just a cheap, they’ll-never-even-notice-it wine; it was described by the host as being “the best wine”!
+At the wedding in Cana, where Jesus performed His first recorded miracle, a human need arose—one that could have caused great embarrassment to the host of this festive celebration.
+Someone miscalculated the amount of wine the guests would consume (easily a human error), and Jesus, fully man, understood the problem when His mother brought it to His attention and asked Him to "fix it."
+He "fixed it" all right—turning pots of water into wine!
+And it wasn't just a cheap, they'll-never-even-notice-it wine; the host described it as "the best wine!"

 "How does that concern you and me?"
 Jesus asked.
 "My time has not yet come."

 But his mother told the servants, "Do whatever he tells you."